 The course Moodle has been set up by assignment type rather than by week of the semester.
-The first Moodle "Course Syllabus & Logistics" includes the course information (zoom links), and the syllabus and course schedule.
-The second topic, "Lecture notes and resources" is where instructors will post PDF of class lectures and any resources mentioned in lecture.
-The third topic area is where all the assigned readings and "Reading assignments" worksheets will be posted.
+The first Moodle "topic area" includes the course information (zoom links), and the syllabus and course schedule.
+The second topic, "lecture notes and resources" is where instructors will post PDF of class lectures and any resources mentioned in lecture.
+The third topic area is where all the assigned readings and "Guided Reading Questions" worksheets will be posted.
 The fourth is the "Research Paper" topic (which includes all the components of the Research Paper Assignment), and the fifth is "Seminars."
 Just before the Midterm, two additional topic areas will be added: "Midterm Exam" and "Debates".